 Strawberries need at least 8 hours of full sun each day, and they prefer slightly acidic soil with a pH between 5.5 and 6.8.
-If soils in your area are naturally alkaline, it is best to grow strawberries in half-barrels or other large containers filled with potting soil.
-Strawberries may also sulk in heavy clay, which should be generously amended with composted leaves, fully rotted sawdust, or another bulky type of organic matter before planting strawberries.
+If soils in your area are naturally alkaline, it is best to grow strawberries in half-barrels or other large containers filled with premium quality potting soil, like aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose Container Mix.
+Strawberries may also sulk in heavy clay, which should be generously amended with composted leaves, fully rotted sawdust, or Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil—like the Container Mix, it contains high-quality aged compost—before planting strawberries.
 After mixing in 4 inches or more of compost, rake clay soil into raised mounds to further improve drainage.
 If your soil is sandy, simply cultivate to remove weeds, and mix in a 1-inch layer of rich compost or rotted manure.

 Many varieties of strawberries eagerly produce offspring, so it is best to space them 18 inches apart.
-There are a few varieties, though (such as Loran), that produce few if any runners; these can be spaced 6 inches apart.
-(Check the tag for exact details on spacing.)
+There are a few varieties, though, that produce few if any runners; these can be spaced 6 inches apart.
+(Check the plant tag for exact details on spacing.)
 Be sure to set the plants so that their roots are well covered with soil but the central growing bud, or crown, is exposed to light and fresh air.
 This is very important: If you bury the crown, the plant could easily rot.
 Water them well.
 Any type of mulch – from black plastic to pine straw to shredded leaves – will keep the soil moist and the plants clean.
-Fertilize with Miracle-Gro® Shake ‘N Feed® Tomato, Fruits & Vegetables Plant Food for excellent results.
+Fertilize with Miracle-Gro® Performance Organics™ All Purpose Nutrition Granules for excellent results.
+This plant food works in tandem with great soil to provide just the right environment and nutrition for strong growth.
 Look for your plants to begin blooming in early spring, and the flowers must be visited by bees and other pollinating insects before they can set fruit.
 In warm, sunny weather, berries ripen about 30 days after blossoms are fertilized.